 Guest accounts are a special type of user account intended for people using your computer temporarily.
 If you have a guest who wants to use your computer to browse the web or check their email, you can give them access to the guest account rather than allowing them to use your current account or creating a new account just for them.

 This ensures they won’t snoop through your private data, even accidentally.
 Computers are intensely personal things, and giving someone access via a guest account will allow you to relax instead of looking over their shoulder and worrying they’ll accidentally open your email or see an incoming private message.
 Guest accounts also have limited access, so people can’t install software or change system settings.

 Because of the ability to log into multiple user accounts at once, you won’t even have to log out to let them use your computer.
 Just lock your screen and allow your guest to log into the guest account.
 Your programs will remain running in the background, and you can log out of the guest account and unlock your main user account’s desktop session when they’re done.

-The guest account is disabled by default in Windows.
-To use it, you’ll need to enable it from the Users Accounts screen in the control panel.
+The Guest account is disabled by default in Windows 7 and 8.
+To use the Guest account, you’ll need to enable it from the User Accounts screen in the control panel.
 To do so, select User Accounts in the Control Panel, click Change account type, and select the Guest account.
 Click Turn On to enable it.
 It will appear on the lock screen, just like any other account.